pwgbots/linny-r/README.md

 You can find a lot of useful information on the Linny-R user documentation website:
 <a href="https://linny-r.info" target="_blank">https://linny-r.info</a>.

+> **Important**
-To diagnose a problem, always look in the CLI box where Node.js is running, as informative server-side error messages will appear there.
+> To diagnose a problem, always look in the CLI box where Node.js is running,
+> as informative server-side error messages will appear there.

 Then also look at the console window of your browser.
 Most browsers offer a _Web Developer Tools_ option via their application menu.